 Abstract:

-METHODS Case data and serum specimens were collected from 34 745 outpatients and inpatients at Dali Bai Autonomous Prefecture People's Hospital from 2022 to 2024.
-Immunoglobulin M (IgM) antibodies against influenza A virus (FluA), influenza B virus (FluB), parainfluenza virus (PIV), adenovirus (ADV), respiratory syncytial virus (RSV), echovirus (ECHO), coxsackievirus B (CVB),
+METHODS Case data and serum specimens were collected from 34 745 outpatients and inpatients at Dali Bai Autonomous Prefecture People′s Hospital from 2022 to 2024.
+IgM antibodies against influenza A virus (FluA), influenza B virus (FluB), parainfluenza virus (PIV), adenovirus (ADV), respiratory syncytial virus (RSV), echovirus (ECHO), coxsackievirus B (CVB), Mycoplasma pneumoniae (MP) and Chlamydia pneumoniae (CP) were detected with magnetic particle chemiluminescence, followed by data analysis.

-P< 0.05).
+RESULTS The overall positive rate was 29.22% (10 152/34 745), with the highest rate of MP (17.28%), followed by FluB (7.01%) and FluA (6.78%).
+The overall positive rate increased from 22.33% in 2022 to 35.09% in 2024 (P < 0.001), highly prevalent in autumn (35.43%) and winter (32.43%), with the highest rate was in the 5-17 age group (44.45%), followed by the < 5 age group (33.26%), with statistically significant differences (P < 0.05).
 Joinpoint analysis revealed that FluA, CVB, ADV, ECHO, RSV and MP were more prevalent in autumn and winteraverage annual percent change (AAPC) > 0, while FluB and PIV were common in summer (AAPC < 0).
-FluA, CVB and MP were concentrated in younger age groups with declining positivity trends (AAPC < 0), whereas FluB and PIV predominantly affected children and the elderly, showing a "decline followed by rise" trend (AAPC > 0).
-The co-infection rate was 7.16%, primarily dual infections (74.67%), with the most common combinations being FluA-MP (27.06%), FluA-PIV (20.10%) and FluA-RSV (10.66%).
+FluA, CVB and MP were common in younger age groups and the positive rate showed a decreasing trend (AAPC < 0), whereas FluB and PIV predominantly affected children and the elderly, showing a "decline followed by rise" trend (AAPC > 0).
+The mixed infection positive rate was 7.16%, with double infection being the primary type (74.67%).
+The common types of mixed infections were FluA-MP (27.06%), FluA-PIV (20.10%) and FluA-RSV (10.66%).

 CONCLUSION The infection rates of the nine acute respiratory pathogens show an upward trend, with distinct differences in pathogens, seasons and ages, necessitating sustained surveillance and early warning.